-Jim Barrall is a partner in the Los Angeles office of Latham & Watkins and is the global Co-chair of the firm's Benefits and Compensation Practice.
-Mr. Barrall specializes in:
+Jim Barrall is a partner in the Los Angeles office of Latham & Watkins and the global Co-chair of the firm's Benefits, Compensation & Employment Practice.
+Mr. Barrall's practice focuses on:

 - Corporate governance